West Seattle Electrical Panel Replacement

 Can I add an EV charger without replacing my panel?

-Is panel replacement different from a service upgrade?
+Is panel replacement the same as a service upgrade?

 Should I replace my panel before remodeling?